imnehakharecha/imnehakharecha/README.md

 ### Web Developer | 5 Years Experience | Specialized in WordPress, Webflow, and CMS Management

 Welcome to my GitHub!
 I’m Neha Kharecha, a dedicated web developer with 5 years of experience in building dynamic, responsive, and SEO-optimized websites.
-I specialize in CMS platforms like WordPress, Webflow, and Shopify, delivering high-performance websites with a focus on ADA compliance and user experience.
+I specialize in CMS platforms like WordPress, Webflow, delivering high-performance websites with a focus on ADA compliance and user experience.

 ---